 - Children who do not show significant improvement using natural treatments in 24-48 hours.

-*A note about burst eardrums: while painful, a burst eardrum is not usually a serious problem.
+*A note about burst eardrums: While painful, a burst eardrum is not usually a serious problem.
 Holes are usually small and heal completely within a few days or weeks.
-However, if the eardrum bursts several times or if the hole is large that can present a very real problem.
-Antibiotics can reduce the risk of eardrum perforation; research shows that 3/100 children who did not take antibiotics had their eardrum burst while 1/100 children who did take antibiotics had their eardrum bust.
+However, if the eardrum bursts several times or if the hole is large, that can present a very real problem.
+Antibiotics can reduce the risk of eardrum perforation.
+Research shows that 3/100 children who did not take antibiotics had their eardrum burst while 1/100 children who did take antibiotics had their eardrum burst.

-When To Call A Doctor For An Ear Infection
+When To Call A Doctor For A Middle Ear Infection

 Always consult a doctor immediately for infections in babies under 6 months of age, especially if fever is present.

-Ear infections are a common childhood illness.
-Usually they are caused by the same viruses that cause upper respiratory tract infections, but they can also be caused by bacteria.
-Ear infections usually resolve on their own and respond well to natural treatments, but when signs of a bacterial infection are present, antibiotics may be the preferable course of action.
+Ear infections are a common childhood illness and otitis media is the most frequently seen type of ear infection in kids.
+Usually otitis media is caused by the same viruses that cause upper respiratory tract infections, but it can also be caused by bacteria.
+Middle ear infections usually resolve on their own and respond well to natural treatments, but when signs of a bacterial infection are present or when there is a history of ruptured eardrums, antibiotics may be the preferable course of action.

 Sakulchit, T., & Goldman, R. D. (2017).
 Antibiotic therapy for children with acute otitis media.
 Canadian family physician Medecin de famille canadien, 63(9), 685–687.